mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 The browsers have heuristics to help the users fill the form inputs.
 However, it can harm the UX of the component.

-By default, the component disable the **autocomplete** feature (remembering what the user has typed for a given field in a previous session) with the `autoComplete="off"` attribute.
+By default, the component disables the **autocomplete** feature (remembering what the user has typed for a given field in a previous session) with the `autoComplete="off"` attribute.
+Google Chrome does not currently support this attribute setting ([Issue 587466](https://bugs.chromium.org/p/chromium/issues/detail?id=587466)).
+A possible workaround is to remove the `id` to have the component generate a random one.

-However, in addition to remembering past entered values, the browser might also propose **autofill** suggestions (saved login, address, or payment details).
+In addition to remembering past entered values, the browser might also propose **autofill** suggestions (saved login, address, or payment details).
 In the event you want the avoid autofill, you can try the following:

 - Name the input without leaking any information the browser can use. e.g. `id="field1"` instead of `id="country"`.
 If you leave the id empty, the component uses a random id.
-- Set `autoComplete="new-password"`:
+- Set `autoComplete="new-password"` (some browsers will suggest a strong password for inputs with this attribute setting):

   ```jsx
   <TextField